ozmoroz/stocks-coding-challenge/README.md

 # Simply Wall St Technical Exercise

+## Implementation notes

+The goal of this project is to accomplish the coding challenge using as few complex abstractions as possible.
+That is why it has no data fetching libraries, such as [react-query](https://react-query.tanstack.com/), no state management libraries ([redux](https://redux.js.org/), [recoil](https://recoiljs.org/), etc.), no design systems like [MUI](https://mui.com/) or CSS-in-JS styling libraries like [styled-components](https://styled-components.com/).
+I used some light [Bootstrap](https://getbootstrap.com/) to make the UI look less ugly.
+I am not a huge fan of Bootstrap, but it is pretty convenient for quick UI prototyping.

+The project is bootstrapped with [Next.js](https://nextjs.org/).
+It is the easiest way I know to get a fully-functional React application template with pre-configured Typescript, ESLint, Webpack, and even server-side rendering.

+Git commits format loosely follow [Conventional commits](https://www.conventionalcommits.org/en/v1.0.0/).

+Internet Explorer is not supported.

+## Requirements:

 In this exercise we are looking for something that resembles `https://simplywall.st/stocks/`.

-## Requirements:

 - Show a list of companies presented in a tile
 - Tile that shows the company name (Apple), unique symbol (NasdaqGS:APPL), snowflake score